 #1 – Regular Dividend Policy

-The class of investors putting their investments into these companies is generally risk-averse who mainly belongs to the retired or weaker section of the society and aims at regular income.
-This policy can be adopted by the company only if it is having a regular income.
-The main demerit regarding this policy is that investors cannot expect an increase in dividends even if the market is relatively booming high.
+The class of investors putting their investments into these companies is generally risk-averse.
+They mainly belong to the retired or weaker section of the society and aims at regular income.
+This policy can be adopted by the company only if it has a regular income.
+The main demerit regarding this policy is that investors cannot expect an increase in dividends, even if the market is relatively booming high.
 This type of policy helps in creating confidence among the shareholders.
 It also helps in stabilizing the market value of shares, which increases the goodwill of the company.

 #2 – Stable Dividend Policy

 Under this type of dividend policy, the company follows the procedure to pay out a defined fixed percentage of profits as dividends every year.
-For example, suppose a company sets the payout rate at 10% then this percentage of profit will be paid out as dividends every year regardless of the quantum of profit.
+For example, suppose a company sets the payout rate at 10%.
+Then this percentage of profit will be paid out as dividends every year regardless of the quantum of profit.
 Whether a company makes a profit of $1 million or $200000, a fixed rate of dividend will be paid out to the shareholders.
 In the eyes of investors, a company adopting this policy is risky.
 The reason being the amount of dividend fluctuates with the level of profit.

-In it, the company makes three components for their dividends which are one part constant amount of dividend per share and the other part is a constant payout ratio and last is stable rupee dividend plus extra dividend.
+In it, the company makes three components for their dividends.
+One part is a constant amount of dividend per share, and the other part is a constant payout ratio.
+Last is a stable rupee dividend plus extra dividends.
 The constant dividend per share is paid through the reserve fund created for this purpose.
-The company actual volatility cannot be seen through the dividend payout.
+The actual company volatility is not verifiable through the dividend payout.
 The target payout ratio defines a stable dividend policy.
 It also helps in stabilizing the market value of shares in the same line as regular dividend policy.

 #3 – Irregular Dividend Policy